amarillion/helixgraph/docs/graphs.md

 There are many ways to represent a graph in computer memory.
 Helixgraph puts few restrictions on how you store your graph.
 This makes helixgraph combine well with other libraries for tilemaps, graphs, or any custom data structure that you already use.

-Most algorithms can work with a graph that is specified using only two declarations: 1. a *getNeighbors* function, and 2. one or more *source nodes*.
+Most algorithms can work with a graph that is specified using only two declarations: 1. a *getAdjacent* function, and 2. one or more *source nodes*.

-*getNeighbors* should be a function that, given a node, returns an iterable of [ edge, node ] pairs that represent neighboring edges and their nodes.
+*getAdjacent* should be a function that, given a node, returns an iterable of [ edge, node ] pairs that represent neighboring edges and their nodes.

 ## Representing nodes